 Jeff Sessions endorsed by slew of GOP senators, amid effort to make peace with Trump

-EXCLUSIVE — Numerous Republican senators are throwing their support behind former colleague Jeff Sessions the day after he made a last-minute entrance into Alabama’s Senate race and are encouraging conservatives to do the same, as Sessions works to make peace with President Trump.
+EXCLUSIVE — Numerous Republican senators are throwing their support behind former colleague Jeff Sessions the day after he made a last-minute entrance into Alabama’s Senate race and are encouraging conservatives to do the same, as the former attorney general works to make peace with President Trump.

 Fox News has learned that Alabama’s senior senator, Richard Shelby, is circulating an “open letter to conservatives” signed by at least 11 Republican senators who are endorsing Sessions’ candidacy.
 Sessions served in the Senate from 1997 to 2017 until he joined the Trump administration as attorney general.